bnoguchi/everyauth/README.md

 - *Modular* - We have you covered with Facebook and Twitter OAuth logins, basic login/password support, and modules coming soon for beta invitation support and more.
 - *Easily Configurable* - everyauth was built with powerful configuration needs in mind.
-One of the problems I found with existing `connect` auth solutions is that they offer configurability from options, but if you wanted to do anything more you had to dig into source and fork the codebase. `everyauth` is built around the concept of steps that you declare and define.
-So you can over-ride existing steps, add new steps, and manipulate the order of steps in a straightforward easy-to-read and easy-to-write manner.
+Configure an authorization strategy in a straightforward, easy-to-read & easy-to-write approach, with as much granularity as you want over the steps and logic of your authorization strategy.
 - *Idiomatic* - The syntax for configuring and extending your authorization strategies are idiomatic and chainable.
 - *Step-driven*